ggila/lib/binary_tree.md

 		root = rec_put(root, key, val);
 	}
 ```
-*we could have used an as efficient and simplier, not recursive algo, but we'll use this one for rb bst*
+*we could have used an as efficient and simplier, not recursive algo, but we'll use this one for rb-bst*

 **Cost**: 1 + lg N, depends on the way how keys come in, best case when the tree is compltetely balanced

-**property**: if N distinct keys are inserted in random order, the _expected height_ of tree is ~ 4,311 ln N, _worst heught_ is N
+**property**: if N distinct keys are inserted in random order, the _expected height_ of tree is ~ 4,311 ln N, _worst height_ is N

 depp deeper: see correspondance between quicksort and bst
 see 9.4-9.55